Coorg Coffee Plantation Stays: Real Estates vs Resort Fakes

 Why "Coffee Plantation Stay" Is Unregulated Marketing Language in Coorg

+A Coorg coffee plantation stay is built on a serious agricultural economy, not a tourist gimmick.
 Coorg, officially Kodagu, grows about a third of India's coffee.
 Karnataka accounts for 71% of national output; Kodagu carries most of the prestige.
 This is not a tourist-themed crop.
 It is the backbone of Indian coffee, cultivated here for roughly 350 years.
+Most travellers reach it overland from Mysore, the natural gateway city, so it pairs well with the things to do in Mysore before you climb into the hills.

 The problem is not the coffee.
 The problem is the word "stay."